 Osteoarthritis is the kind of joint stiffness that occurs due to wear and tear, while rheumatoid arthritis is what happens when there is both swelling and inflammation involved.
 Both of these kinds of arthritis can lead to you experiencing joint stiffness in the morning.
 On average, morning joint stiffness lasts for approximately 10-15 minutes.
 Once you start moving around for a little bit, you get your joints more lubricated and warmed up, which is why you feel the stiffness go away.
 However, for some people living with rheumatoid arthritis, the stiffness can last over an hour.

 How to Reduce Morning Joint Stiffness

-While it’s difficult, if not impossible, to reverse joint deterioration due to aging, you can definitely reduce the amount of stiffness and discomfort you feel in your joints in the morning.
-Here are a few ways to can do so.
+While it’s difficult, if not impossible, to reverse joint deterioration due to aging, you can definitely reduce the amount of stiffness and pain you feel in your joints in the morning.
+Here are a few ways you can do so.

 Have Comfortable Bedding